-Built in 1931, the Conestogo River Bridge #6 is one of three rigid frame cast-in-place concrete bridges along Wellington Road 109 built between 1931 and 1934.
-The Conestogo River Bridge #6 is an early and representative example of a rigid-frame cast-in-place concrete bridge in Wellington County.
+Built in 1934, the Conestogo River Bridge #10 is one of three rigid frame cast-in-place concrete bridges along Wellington Road 109 built between 1931 and 1934.
+The Conestogo River Bridge #10 is a representative example of a rigid-frame cast-in-place concrete bridge in Wellington County.
 The bridge has had minimal repairs since it's construction and continues to display the original rigid frame design which consists of the reinforced cast-in-place superstructure and substructure, the reinforced and cast-in-place wingwalls and the concrete hand rails.

 The bridge was built by the Department of Highways, Ontario (DHO) according to their General Specifications for Concrete Highway Bridges.
-These specifications emphasized the importance of the aesthetic quality of bridges, particularly the hand rails and arched design.
-The subject bridge exhibits a simple but aesthetically pleasing design that also supports the character of the surrounding rural area.
+The specifications had greater emphasis on the aesthetic quality of bridges than contemporary bridge design and in particular the design of the hand rails is of artistic merit.

-The Conestogo River Bridge #6 also demonstrates a contextual relationship with the other two rigid frame cast-in-place bridges (Conestogo River Bridge #4 and Conestogo River Bridge #10) built by the DHO along Wellington Road 109 shortly after the DHO acquired the road and designated it Provincial Highway 9.
+The Conestogo River Bridge #10 also demonstrates a contextual relationship with the other two rigid frame cast-in-place bridges (Conestogo River Bridge #4 and Conestogo River Bridge #6) built by the DHO along Wellington Road 109 shortly after the DHO acquired the road and designated it Provincial Highway 9.